lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 - Learning React
 - The Wire

-Currently reading: Provenance by Ann Leckie
+Currently reading: _The Conquest of Bread_ by Peter Kropotkin